Piyush-Rai/Quiz-Builder/README.md

 ### Add Question to a existing Quiz using Question Id and Quiz Id in which we have to add

-### Disable any Question in existing quiz by using Question Id and Quiz Id for where question has to be disabled
+### Disable any Question in existing quiz by using Question Id and Quiz Id from where question has to be disabled

-### Enable any Question in existing quiz by using Question Id and Quiz Id for where question has to be disabled
+### Enable any Question in existing quiz by using Question Id and Quiz Id from where question has to be disabled